Ok, so you bought a straight razor, and at some point, you figured out that you need to maintain it with a strop.

 Hanging strops are the most common.
 They consist of a canvas strap and a leather strip.

 There are two key things to consider when you are stropping your razor:

 Always draw the blade away from the cutting edge so that the razor doesn’t dig into the leather.

 Hold the razor at the same bevel angle consistently throughout the stropping process.

-VERY IMPORTANT - If you raise the angle up or lower it down, it will affect the edge of the razor in the wrong way and you will destroy the edge.
+VERY IMPORTANT - If you raise the angle or lower it down, it will affect the razor's edge in the wrong way, and you will destroy the edge.